 - Buy disability insurance in residency when you’re healthy and buy from the right person.

 - Track your financial progress.
 What gets measured gets improved.
-Consider excel spreadsheets, Mint, Personal Capital, and YNAB.
+Consider excel spreadsheets, Mint, Empower, and YNAB.

 - When in doubt where to keep/invest your money…choose Vanguard.